carlos-castillo-a/certification-hashicorp-terraform-associate/Chapter 3/README.md

 ```
 ___
 ### **Describe plugin-based architecture**
-Providers are essentially _plugins_ that have releases seperately to Terraform itself, with each provider having different version numbers.
+Providers are essentially _plugins_ that have releases seperate from Terraform itself, with each provider having different version numbers.

 Each provider is responsible for creating the necessary files and code needed to interact with a specific platform (i.e. AWS, Azure, Oracle).
-Providers can also be created manually
+Providers can also be created manually and stored/referenced locally by code.
 ___
 ### **Write Terraform configuration using multiple providers**
 Terraform can work with multiple providers using the same configuration files so long as the providers are specified.